Vention-Smart-Chain/Core-Blockchain/README.md

 There is `args` on the line number 12, inside it there are two fields in `key: value` format Simply copy paste your privatekey and password and save the file.

+- Open the docker-compose.yml file `nano docker-compose.yml` or you can use any other editor as well.
+- Find the code snippet shown as below and add your wallet's private key and the password.
+- To paste in the `nano` editor you'll need to use this keyboard shortcut - `ctrl + shift + v`

 ```
 args:
         privatekey: f8fe0Fff5189aYYfd61fY753e8064E4fd6e6f8617b25MdcD7b4bD724f26f5